-The BCL guarantees authors' 'moral' rights (e.g., the right to claim authorship of the work at any time, and to keep the work unpublished), as well as 'economic rights' (the right of economic exploitation of the work), which include exclusive rights to, among others, reproduce, distribute, adapt, perform and display the work.
+The BCL guarantees authors' 'moral rights' (e.g., the right to claim authorship of the work at any time and to keep the work unpublished), as well as 'economic rights' (the right of economic exploitation of the work), which include exclusive rights to, among other things, reproduce, distribute, adapt, perform and display the work.

-The economic rights of the author are protected for 70 years from 1 January of the year following his or her death.
-The 'moral' rights involved are inalienable and irrevocable (i.e., they cannot be transferred, licensed or waived).
+The economic rights of the author are protected for 70 years from 1 January of the year following their death.
+The moral rights involved are inalienable and irrevocable (i.e., they cannot be transferred, licensed or waived).

 Registration is optional for purposes of protection.
 Assuming that the work is original, it will be afforded copyright protection irrespective of registration.